 Traveling from Florence to Naples by train means you can cover a little under 300 miles (482 km) of ground in less than three hours.
 That’s cutting two hours off the drive time between the two cities, not to mention eliminating a huge amount of stress in

 Florence’s historic center is close to the train station and not very car-friendly.
-Naples is full of cars (and buses and scooters), but it’s not recommended that you get behind the wheel unless you’re a local (or, at the very least, an Italian).
-Taking the train saves time, yes, and it also saves your sanity.
+Naples is full of cars, buses, and scooters, but it’s not recommended that you get behind the wheel unless you’re a local or at the very least, an Italian!
+Taking the train saves time, but also saves your sanity.

 Frequent Trains from Florence to Naples

 On a high-speed train, the journey from Florence to Naples is 296-mile (476-km) and runs at least 44 times day.

 The first train leaves Firenze Santa Maria Novella station (often abbreviated as S.M.
 Novella) for Napoli Centrale at 6:50 a.m., the last at 8:08 p.m., and the trip takes an average of 2 hours 51 minutes.
 The fastest trains, cut another 20 minutes off that time.
 Ticket prices on this route range from $46-57.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

 The high-speed trains on the Florence-to-Naples route are primarily direct, though they make stops in Rome.
 Italo stops at both Roma Termini and Roma Tiburtina stations.
 Passengers don’t need to get off or change trains, it is simply an opportunity to pick up additional travelers.
 Some of the slower trains from Florence to Naples do require transfers on the way, so it is important to look at the details of each ticket option when you’re booking.